flofriday/UEB-Testsuite/1_asma/README.md

 # asma tests

-**Disclaimer:** At the moment there are just three very basic tests but this should already be enough of a framework to build further tests upon them.
+This tests your assembly implementation with the reference C implementation from the assignment.

-You can easily add further tests by modifying `test.c` and if you do please push them upstream with a PR so that other students can benefit from them 😉
+You can easily add further tests by modifying `test.c`.
+If you do please consider pushing them upstream with a PR so that other students can benefit from them 😉

 ## Usage